DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv.rst

 Ethernet Device API
 ~~~~~~~~~~~~~~~~~~~

-The Ethernet device API exported by the Ethernet PMDs is described in the *Intel® DPDK API Reference*.
+The Ethernet device API exported by the Ethernet PMDs is described in the *DPDK API Reference*.

 Vector PMD for IXGBE
 --------------------